sedhossein/clean-code-with-clear-coder/README.md

 - Meet up with Experienced Open-minded once in a while, Ask your questions and take advice .
 It can Very very helpfull to you .

 - In Your Job Choosing and work seasons, Be carefull about job hoping, its not good for your resume at all !

+- never take all of your eggs in one basket!
+Learn other technologies and understand they concepts.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna